BabaOlude/Rover-Project-One/README.md

 1. I ran the functions provided in the notebook on test images with the test data provided and with the test data I have recorded.
 I modified the functions to allow for color selection of obstacles.

 I selected two images from training data I recorded, one for testing the color filter on ground, and the other for a rock sample.

-Here are the above images after the perspective transform to top down view

-I modified the color_threshold function to include a rgb_thresh_max parameter, to set maximum values for the RGB thresholds in addition to the minimums.
-Here is the output on the same training images
+To detect navigable areas, I used the default color threshold.

-2. I populated the process_image() function with the appropriate analysis steps to map pixels identifying navigable terrain, obstacles and rock samples into a worldmap.
+I populated the process_image() function with the appropriate analysis steps to map pixels identifying navigable terrain, obstacles and rock samples into a worldmap.
 I also ran process_image() on my test data using the moviepy functions provided to create video output of my results.